Last updated on October 28th, 2022

 Why install block paving?

-Not only can block paving transform your driveway, but it can also be used to beautify paths or patios.
-Furthermore, choosing to use the same style of block paving throughout your outside space, can create a seamless transition from front to back, with fantastic visual appeal.
+Block paving can be used to transform your driveway, paths and patios, and choosing the same style of block paving throughout your outside space can create a seamless transition from front to back.

 How much does block paving cost?

 |Block paving cost per m²||£90 - £110||£100|

 |Permeable block paving prices per m²||£60 - £90||£75|